brownian-motion/wondrous-tails-simulator/README.md

 The simulator itself is licensed under the MIT License.
 The "Wondrous Tails" minigame and assets, as well as Final Fantasy 14, are copyright of Square Enix.

+## Implementation details
+This is a reactive application implemented in Rust using [yew](https://yew.rs/).

+The webapp is compiled to [WebAssembly](https://www.rust-lang.org/what/wasm) for tight performance, cross-platform availability, and small deployment size.